Students have been active in fight for fair accreditation

-The Accrediting Commission for Community and Junior Colleges, which oversees accreditation of community colleges in California, has been troubled by allegations for years that its methods are arbitrary and punitive.
-Faculty have charged that the ACCJC, instead of helping to improve the delivery of education, diverts attention, time, and resources away from the classroom to "compliance," much of which has little, if anything, to do with education.
-The Commission’s work is also, they say, responsible for deteriorating relations between faculty and administrators fearful of ACCJC sanctions, which occur at a startlingly higher rate here than in regions overseen by other accreditation agencies.
+The Accrediting Commision for Community and Junior Colleges, which oversees accreditation of community colleges in California, has been troubled by allegations for years that its methods are arbitary and punitive.
+Faculty have charged that the ACCJC, instead of helping to improve the delivery of education, diverts massive amounts of attention, time, taxpayer dollars and resources away from the classroom to "compliance," much of which has little, if anything, to do with education.
+The Commision's work is also, they say, responsible for deteriorating relations between faculty and administrators fearful of ACCJC sanctions, which occur at a startlingly higher rate here than in regions overseen by other accreditation agencies.

-Recently the CFT has challenged the Commission in a formal process known as “third party comment,” in which interested parties can file a complaint with the commission and with the U.S. Department of Education.
-CFT has also filed suit, seeking an injunction to keep City College of San Francisco open, as has the City Attorney of San Francisco.
-Below are links to stories and documents that explain what CFT and its locals-and a growing number of elected officials and other organizations—are doing to change the ACCJC's behavior, and what the Commission has been doing (or not doing) in response.
+Below are links to stories and documents that explain what CFT and its locals-and a growing number of other organizations, elected officials and interested observers like the State Auditor and the Community College Board of Governors are doing to change the ACCJC's behavior, and what the Commission has been doing (or not doing) in response.

 San Francisco—After kicking off the day with a spirited early morning demonstration outside the San Francisco Superior Court building, about a hundred City College of San Francisco faculty, students and community supporters moved en masse into the courthouse to attend the opening day of the trial to keep the college open.